plewto/Pigiron/README.md

 ## GUI?

-Pigiron is strictly a terminal based application, however due to it's OSC interface it should be realtivly easy to write a GUI client app.
+Pigiron is strictly a terminal based, however due to it's OSC interface it should be realtivly easy to write a GUI client app.